 We try to ‘dig’ the MX record for the domain microsoft.com, as we would like to know where it is hosted.
 We see it replies it is:

 This is Microsoft’s email protection service, which they use to protect anything coming in and coming out of the domain microsoft.com via email, and this way prevent viruses, trojans, spam, etc.

 What if I want to know more about an IP?

 That’s another usage of the ‘dig’ command.
 If you pass it like this:

-You can then know more about an specific IP.
-In this case, we used linuxhandbook.com’s reported IP with the “-x” and it replied saying that IP belongs to cloudwayapps.com which is part of Cloudways service, the current hosting company for our linuxhandbook.com website.
+You can then know more about a specific IP.
+In this case, we used linuxhandbook.com’s reported IP with the “-x” and it replied by saying that IP belongs to cloudwayapps.com which is part of Cloudways service, the current hosting company for our linuxhandbook.com website.